kirabase/hyper-shell/readme.md

 Here for example is a way to ask to list all the directory in the current location.

 ```
-$ python dodo.py "list all the directories"
+$ dodo "list all the directories"
 ls -d */

 Explanation: